AdobeDocs/primetime.nl-NL/help/programming/tvsdk-3x-android-prog/android-3x-billing-title/billing/android-3x-billing-data-format.md

 # Factureringsgegevens verzenden {#transmit-billing-metrics}

-TVSDK verzendt factureringsmetriek naar Adobe in een formaat van XML.
+TVSDK verzendt factureringsmetriek naar Adobe in het formaat van XML.

 <!--<a id="example_13ABDB1CC0B549968A534765378DA3A0"></a>-->